xidulu/LE-ATTENTION/README.md

 LE-ATTENTION allows you to build (causal) attention matrix like LEGO blocks.
 In particular, we assume that the context can be splited into chunks of text.
-Each chunk is a *node* (named as an `ICLNode`), and text chunks that contributes values (i.e. text that this node can see) are the parents of this node.
+Each chunk is a *node* (named as an `ICLNode`), and other text chunks that contribute values (i.e. text that this node can see) are the parents of this node.
 As such, under the causal LLM setting, all nodes can form a DAG.

 ## Dependencies